ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-I Cool Water.—Speaking of cool water,
+Cool Water.—Speaking of cool water,
 the Philadelphia Ledger says: *We can
 suggest a mode within reach of every per­
 son.
 Let the jar, pitcher or vessel used for